flix/book/src/structs.md

 }
 ```

-The Flix compiler emits a compiler error:
+The Flix compiler emits an error:

 ```
 ❌ -- Resolution Error --------------------------------------------------